Yasutaka Tsutsui

 Yasutaka Tsutsui (筒井 康隆, Tsutsui Yasutaka) is a Japanese novelist, science fiction author, and actor.
 His Yumenokizaka bunkiten won the Tanizaki Prize in 1987.
 He has also won the 1981 Izumi Kyoka award, the 1989 Kawabata Yasunari award, and the 1992 Nihon SF Taisho Award.

+Biography

+Born at Senba (船場, traditional name of central Osaka area), Osaka in 1934, Tsutsui is a son of zoologist Yoshitaka Tsutsui.
+In his elementary school days, his IQ was 187, thereby he got education for genius child.
+Tsutsui graduated from the department of literature, Doshisha University, where he had great interesting in Freudian psychology and theater.
+He joined the theater troupe Aoneko-za and performed on stage.
+After working at an industrial design company, he founded and managed the Null-Studio, commercial design company.
+In 1960, Tsutsui published the sci-fi coterie magazine NULL with his brothers etc. Edogawa Ranpo evaluated his short story Otasuke, which appeared in the NULL, and Tsutsui debuted in magazine Hoseki by this story.
+Tsutsui wrote short short stories in the Hoseki, S-F Magazine, and Kagaku Asahi etc.

 Writing style

 His work is known for its dark humor and satirical content.
 He has often satirized Japanese taboos such as disabilities and the Tenno system, and has been subject to much criticism as a result.
 His works are seen as the basis for Japan's postmodern science-fiction.
 Features of his work include psychoanalysis and surrealism, which were themes of his 1957 master's thesis.
 He has dealt with themes such as time-travel in The Girl Who Leapt Through Time (1965), a massively multiplayer online game's virtual world in Gaspard in the Morning (1992), and dream worlds in Paprika (1993).